 Need some inspiration?
 Here are 10 foolproof ways to boost your motivation and workout right now.

-11. Give your feelings permission to surface
+11. Allow your feelings to surface

 Being a human being is complex and difficult.
 Even on a good day, you may have a range of emotions and be unsure how to navigate them.